radoslav-1973/radest/src/content/tech/full-stack-web-framework.md

 2. How Astro Acts as an Orchestrator / Integrator

-Where Astro truly shines—and where your second point hits the mark—is its framework-agnostic orchestrator capabilities.
+    Where Astro truly shines is its framework-agnostic orchestrator capabilities.
 Instead of forcing you to rewrite UI components in .astro syntax, Astro allows you to bring your existing React, Vue, Svelte, or Solid components directly into its build pipeline.
 You can even mix them on the same page!

 ## Key Architectural Differences